 Dear friends and partners, thank you for coming to our website.
 We are incredibly happy to have the privilege of sharing with you what “There is Hope” is involved with and how we change the lives of so many refugees and Malawian people, one person at a time.

-The story of “There is Hope” really begins in 1972, when I was born a refugee in D.R Congo, while my Burundian parents fled the 1972 genocide.
-I spent the first 27 years of my life living across five refugee camps in four different countries.
-The last one was Dzaleka Refugee Camp. where after some years I received a scholarship to study at college.
+The story of “There is Hope” really begins in 1972, when our Founder, Innocent Magambi, was born a refugee in D.R Congo, while his Burundian parents fled the 1972 genocide.
+Innocent spent the first 27 years of his life living across five refugee camps in four different countries.
+The last one was Dzaleka Refugee Camp in Malawi where after some years he received a scholarship to attain college education.

-In 2006, when I was at college I felt compelled by God to start something that would benefit both refugees (within Dzaleka Refugee Camp) and the host community.
+In 2006, when he was in college, Innocent felt compelled by God to start a project that would benefit both refugees (within Dzaleka Refugee Camp) and the host community.
 With the help of countless individuals within and outside of Malawi, There is Hope has grown into what it is today.

-As you can imagine, my day to day life has changed significantly since starting this journey.
-One of the major personal challenges has been effectively adapting to this environment.
+As Innocent puts it, “my day to day life had changed significantly since starting this journey.
+One of the major personal challenges had been effectively adapting to the environment.
 For example, understanding how to manage a team, delegating tasks and co-ordinating numerous individuals whilst maintaining a clear vision for the organisation.
-As God continues to provide and help overcome the obstacles our organisation has faced, my personal trust in him has increased greatly.
+As God continues to provide and help overcome the obstacles our organisation has faced, my personal trust in him has increased greatly.”

 The main vision of There is Hope is to see refugees and their host community escape poverty and become self-reliant.
 We primarily aim to facilitate this by providing opportunities for these individuals within educational and occupational spheres.
 These include funding higher education scholarships, training in carpentry, brick laying, soap making, photography and commissioning artisans to hand craft various unique items.